oldschoolgg/obdocs/BSO.md

 - 2x PvM speed
 - Clue caskets give extra loot
 - There are special, custom items, like Mystery boxes and BSO pets
-- Some commands are limited to T5 patrons outside the support server
 - Everything is tradeable, and there are no ironmen

 ## BSO Items